aanubhavv/brocode-react-tut/logs/day2.md

   (age: PropTypes.number) [for debugging]
 - Default props -> default values from props in case they are not passed from the parent component eg: Name: "Guest

+3. Conditional rendering

+- allows you to Control what gets rendered in your application based on certain conditions (show, hide, or change components)
+- we will use props and if else statements to perform conditional rendering

 ### Tasks performed

 - added styling in a button component using different ways.